 3 Best Ways to Deal with Engorged Breasts

-With your breast milk coming in (sometime between day 3 and day 7), you may also get engorged breasts as a side effect.
+With your breast milk coming in (sometime between day three and day 7), you may also get engorged breasts as a side effect.
 When this happens, you may feel a sense of fullness and happiness to have a bustier chest [consider yourself lucky].

-On the other hand, you may feel pain because your breasts are hard, heavy, tight, and sensitive to touch.
+On the other hand, you may feel pain because your breasts are rugged, heavy, tight, and sensitive to touch.
 This is called engorgement [this is typical for women who have just had a baby].
-Some women feel excruciating pain, to the point where it is almost unbearable [here, you can definitely consider yourself unlucky!]
+Some women feel excruciating pain, to the point where it is almost unbearable [here, you can consider yourself unlucky!]

 Engorged Breasts – tips